frontend-rescue/keep-up-to-date/contents/en/mentions/axel-rauschmayer.md

 Second, [Echo JS](http://www.echojs.com/) is a JavaScript news site in the tradition of Hacker News.

-Third, the Cooper Press [email newsletters](https://cooperpress.com/) are a convenient weekly source of information.
+Third, the Cooper Press [email newsletters](https://cooperpress.com/) are a convenient weekly source of information (disclaimer: I edit JavaScript Weekly).